ע

 Abarim Publications' online Biblical Greek Dictionary

-From our adjective ασφαλης (asphales) comes the familiar English word asphalt, which originated in the bitumen that kept walls from toppling over.
+• Together with the particle of negation α (a), meaning not or without: the adjective ασφαλης (asphales), meaning firm or immovable: not able to be cast down or overthrown.
+From this adjective comes the familiar English word asphalt, which originated in the bitumen that kept walls from toppling over.
 The Hebrew word for tar or bitumen, namely כפר (koper), is identical to כפר (koper), meaning the price of a ransom of a slave's life, in whose grim fate a generous benefactor would intervene.
 Verb כפר (kapar) means to atone or purge; hence the familiar term Yom Kippur or Day of Atonement.

 But whatever the pedigree, our adjective ασφαλης (asphales), may mean immovable and describe a ship's anchor or perhaps the fidelity of one's friends, or describe some unshakable factual foundation or slightly less poetic, some position of security from which one cannot be moved.
 It occurs 5 times in the New Testament; see full concordance, and from it in turn derive: